ckolumbus/NuGet.Powershell/README.md

 ## License

-`NuGet.Powershell` is licensed under the terms of the MIT license.
+`NuGet.Powershell` is licensed under the terms of the Apache 2.0 license.
 You can find the complete text in LICENSE.

+The implementation of `AsyncCmdlet` has been adapted from [PSKubectl](https://github.com/felixfbecker/PSKubectl) which is released under the MIT license (see `LICENSE.AsyncCmdlet`).

 Please refer to our [Contributors](https://github.com/ckolumbus/NuGet.PowerShell/graphs/contributors) page for a complete list of our contributors.